Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsection{Component Analysis}

-This subsection ablates the various designs in GEM.
-Due to the space limit, when simultaneously reporting the in-domain and out-of-domain results in simulated and real environments, we report the average success rates of all skills.
+This subsection ablates the designs in GEM.
+When reporting the results, the four evaluation settings described in Section~\ref{sub:experimental_settings}, including simulated in-domain, simulated out-of-domain, real-world tuned sim-to-real, and real-world zero-shot sim-to-real, are denoted as Sim\_in, Sim\_out, Real\_tune, and Real\_zero, respectively.
+Due to the space limit, when reporting the manipulation success rates of these four settings, we report the average success rates of all skills.